 As for the second startup, it was the brainchild of my friend Shrikant, he hails from Hyderabad.
 Once, his mobile was not working properly and he went to get it checked at a local shop but the service there was really bad.
 So, he thought about doing something about it.
 We planned out our project reached out to the local businesses and also to the customers.
 And since we were catering mainly to the mobile devices the problem that we solved was about like if your device is not working properly you give to a repairman it usually takes about 3-4 days and you don't have a backup phone.
 And in India, the major problem is almost everyone uses smartphones but not many people are aware of the technicalities related to it.
 Like for example, the issue you are facing could simply be solved through software but the repairman tells you it's a hardware problem and then charges you hefty sums to replace those parts.

 So the insight I learned from these two experiences was that like there is a problem and you want to solve it so you try to come up with an idea.
 But really happens is that you create an idea by yourself and instead of focusing on the problem you create a problem of your own.
 That is something that cannot work, you have to focus on the real problem.
 Also, when you have an idea you become biased, you strongly believe that it will work in the market but that is not the case.
-You have look at the things from a customer's perspective and you have understood that okay whether the customer really wants the service or not.
+You have look at the things from a customer's perspective and you have to understand whether the customer really wants the service or not.
 Because, you might be biased about your idea so you will do all the calculations, make charts and all and forecast that it will do well.
 But you have to first interact with your target customers and understand whether he really wants this service or not.

 Thank you Mradul for your time!
 We are sure that your journey from being an engineer to a CAT topper would inspire many among our audiences.
 Jagranjosh Team wishes you good luck and fortune in the future.
-Also folks, stay tuned for the next part of the interview with Mradul Verma.
+Also, folks, stay tuned for the next part of the interview with Mradul Verma.